| Bush's Threat to "Abortion Rights"; Risky SS Plan; Anti-Bush Educational Achievement Study Touted

 election."
 Bush had locked up his nomination by mid-March.
 Had word of

+the upcoming election not trickled down to RAND by April?
 The RAND researchers measured the Texas state tests by comparing their

 results with the National Assessment of Educational Progress (NAEP) tests,